 – WordPress comments (limited to the default comment system)

 Only the pro version.

 Yes, you can use your custom SVGs throughout your site using the included shortcodes.

-The free version supports the following languages, the pro version supports: Czech, Greek, Spanish (MX), Spanish (ES), Bulgarian, French,
+The free version supports only English, the pro version supports: Czech, Greek, Spanish (MX), Spanish (ES), Bulgarian, French,

 French (Canada), German, German Formal – Thanks Sandro Lucifora, Italian, Russian, Dutch, Polish, Portuguese (Portugal), Persian, Turkish